ddc-java/ddc-day-book/content/typography.md

 :
     * Glossary (definition list) titles.[^theme-defaults]
     * Strong emphasis (use this very sparingly).
-    * UI control labels (e.g. window titles, button labels, menu item text, field labels).
+    * UI control labels (e.g., window titles, button labels, menu item text, field labels).

 {:.normal-weight .emphasized}sans-serif italic

 :
-    * First use of a term defined in the text, e.g. "_Hypertext Transfer Protocol_ (HTTP) is the primary protocol used by web traffic."
+    * First use of a term defined in the text, e.g., "_Hypertext Transfer Protocol_ (HTTP) is the primary protocol used by web traffic."
     * Emphasis (use this sparingly).

 `fixed-width roman and `*`italic`*